devendrk/nearesturants/README.md

-## This app will show the nearest possible resturants thats why its name is  [nearesturants](https://devendrk.github.io/nearesturants/)
+## This app shows the Resturants In helsinki and its distance from the users current location [link](https://devendrk.github.io/nearesturants/)
 - This app is made as an assignment while learning ajax.
-- It shows the Resturant Name, how far it is from you and menus if available.
+- It shows the Resturant Name, how far it is from current location of user and displays menus if available.
-- you might need to enable  gps on your device to  see all its feature.
+- make sure to enable the GPS on your device to  see all its feature.